Practical Guide

 I have a situation related to: Noise nuisances

 Here it is unchanged: The art.
 684 CC prohibits any abuse in the exercise of the right of property liable to harm the neighbourhood: excessive immissions in terms of noise, smoke, soot, odours, vibrations, etc. are prohibited.
-The excessive character is assessed according to local usage, the situation and the nature of the land…Verified sources as of 2026-04-18.
+The excessive character is assessed according to local usage, the situation and the nature of the land…⚠️ Content not validated by a human lawyer — under revalidation.
+Check with a legal help desk before acting: a wrong deadline can destroy a right.

 Applicable law articles